 The two main issues for riders hesitant about adding inserts to their bike are added weight and the installation and removal process.
-Any foam insert is going to weigh more than an equivalent amount of air.
-CushCore inserts add over half a pound to a wheel and tire.
+Any foam insert is going to weigh more than just running air.
 The weight is placed in the worst place possible, at the very outside of the wheel.
 This added rotational weight will hamper pedaling and acceleration, and it can take away the snappy feel of a light and nimble bike.

 Riders concerned with weight can ride without an insert, as long as they take good lines and avoid impacts that might overwhelm their wheels and tires.
-That being said, many high-level XC racers are beginning to experiment with more minimalist tire inserts.
-Vittoria's Air-Liner is around 100 grams lighter than CushCore Pro, and brands like Pepi’s Tire Noodle and Tubolight provide sub-100 gram insert options that have seen use in World Cup XC races.
+That being said, many high-level XC racers are now using more minimalist tire inserts.
+Vittoria's Air-Liner is around 100 grams lighter than CushCore Pro, and brands like Pepi’s Tire Noodle and Tubolight provide sub-100 gram insert options that have seen use in (and won) World Cup XC races.
 Flat tires can cost XC racers valuable positions and time.
 Any rider who is competitive and pushing the limits of their equipment can benefit from additional protection.

 The second concern that scares riders off is installation and removal.
 Inserts like CushCore are notoriously difficult to install for first-time users.
 Through experience and practice, however, most novice bike mechanics should be able to learn the tricks and techniques to install an insert efficiently.
 I’ve gotten to the point where a CushCore only adds around 10 minutes to a tire installation or removal.
-Other inserts like Vittoria Air-Liner, Rimpact, and Huck Norris don't hug the rim as tightly, are much easier to install, and comparable to installing a tube.
+Other inserts like Vittoria Air-Liner, Tubolight, Rimpact, and Huck Norris don't hug the rim as tightly, are much easier to install, and comparable to installing a tube.

 Some skeptics complain that tire inserts are unnecessarily expensive (many sell for $100 or more) for being something as simple as a foam tube.
 Of course, it’s going to be cheaper to just inflate your tires with air.
 It’s ultimately up to you to determine if the price is worth it.